maxsolar/GMT-docker/README.md

 http://gmt.soest.hawaii.edu/projects/gmt/wiki
 ```

-you can find the shared directory is located in /root and username is root.
-No worries about the user permission, run original gmt script as you used to, and make sure all output postscript files are below the shared folder.
+You can find the shared directory is located in /root/workspace and username is root.
+By default your shared folder is $PWD and it will be mounted at /root/workspace inside the container.

 ## script mode
 *script mode* is an advanced mode that helps you to forget virtual machine or so.
 For example, in traditional installed GMT script: